bentonperet/Saga/Saga Pryor DC/Basis of Design/7BOD - Electrical (CSI Div 26).md

 ### 6.3 Path Redundancy Philosophy

 **Path diversity is provided by the 13.8 kV self-healing dual-ring MV distribution, not by duplicate UPS systems:**

-- **Path A:** `MV Ring A -> XFMRs-A -> SWBD-A -> UPS Modules (distributed) -> Panel-A -> Cabinet PDU-A`
-- **Path B:** `MV Ring B -> XFMRs-B -> SWBD-B -> UPS Modules (distributed) -> Panel-B -> Cabinet PDU-B`

-**Key Design Features:**
-- Dual-corded IT equipment receives power from both A and B paths, fed from different MV ring segments
-- Loss of any single MV ring segment, transformer, switchboard, or distribution path does not impact IT operations
-- UPS modules can be distributed across both paths or configured in a common pool with dual output distribution
-- Self-healing MV dual-ring automatically reconfigures power paths without human intervention during faults or maintenance

 **Concurrent Maintainability:**
 - Can isolate and maintain any MV ring segment via RMU switching while maintaining full N+1 UPS capacity on alternate path